Check the arrangements for getting Covid-19 tests.

-Do I have to take two Covid-19 tests if I want to use the Library before or after my scheduled arrival?
+Do I have to take Covid-19 tests if I want to use the Library?

-We really encourage students who wish to use the Library and other University facilities to book two lateral flow tests and get both results before using Sussex facilities.
-You can book your tests before your scheduled arrival date.
+We really encourage students who wish to use the Library and other University facilities to take a lateral flow test and get a negative result before using Sussex facilities.

 This test involves me swabbing my nose and throat – I’m not able to do this, so how can I be tested?